An Intensive 10-day Training Course

 Training Methodology

-Warehouse and Inventory Management consists of nineteen modules containing lecture content, participative discussions, and many case studies to make this Purchasing, Logistics & Supply Chain Management training come alive.
+The training course consists of nineteen modules containing lecture content, participative discussions, and many case studies to make this training course come alive.
 The supportive comprehensive training course manual will enable practical application and reinforcement and ensure back at work applications.

 Organisational Impact